About my Work

 I am driven to paint monumental figures that appear as I work, and they might well be self-portraits, although I never intended them to be self-referential.
 By distilling forms into their essence, my paintings are sculptural in intent, pursuing a Modernist project of finding a ‘Universal’ figuration that transcends the confines of representational art.

 My process begins with expressive figure drawing, which serves as a foundation for creating intricate and ambiguous works.
-In these images, the boundaries between the background, foreground, and subjects become fluid, allowing the viewer to experience a dynamic interplay that evokes both movement and stillness, giving the paintings a powerful sense of agency.
+In these images, the boundaries between the background, foreground, and subjects become fluid, allowing the viewer to experience a dynamic interplay that evokes both movement and stillness, giving the completion of my images to each viewer.